VUnit/vunit/doc/user_guide.rst

    vu.main()

 Test benches are written using supporing libraries in :ref:`VHDL
-<vhdl_test_benches>` and SystemVerilog respectively.
-A test bench can in
+<vhdl_test_benches>` and :ref:`SystemVerilog <sv_test_benches>`
-iself be a single unamed test or contain multiple named test cases.
+respectively.
+A test bench can in iself be a single unamed test or contain multiple named test cases.
 The command line interface supports listing all tests found as well as running individual tests matching a wildcard pattern.
 The Python API also supports running the same test bench or test with multiple combinations of generic values.

 .. _vhdl_test_benches: